The Jan. 6 committee: What it has done and where it is headed

 The committee is also scrutinizing efforts by Clark and others who suggested using presidential emergency powers to overturn the election, ranging from seizing assets of voting machine companies to deploying the National Guard or using the Insurrection Act.

-The committee has also started to focus intently on Trump’s actions that day as it begins to discuss whether to recommend that the Justice Department open a criminal investigation into the former president.
+In addition, the committee has started to focus intently on Trump’s actions that day as it begins to discuss whether to recommend that the Justice Department open a criminal investigation into the former president.

 Thompson told The Washington Post in an interview last month that of particular interest is why it took the former president so long to call on his supporters to stand down — a posture panel members said could amount to criminally impeding or obstructing Congress’s official proceeding to count electoral votes.